Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 }
 ```

-Per default we use the class name in lowercase, but you can customize it within the `@Xml( name = "foo")` annotation.
+Per default we use the class name in lowercase, but you can customize field within the `@Xml( name = "foo")` annotation.
 We use this name for both writing xml (root xml tag will be named according this), but also for reading elements to map a xml element name to a certain type by this name as we will see later.